calabazza1337/DrawMeAPrez/README.md

 # English
 # DrawMeAPrez
-This script generates BBCode and an NFO file for a movie using TMDB data.
+This script generates a BBCode and/from an NFO file for a movie using TMDB data.
 It also provides options to generate a torrent file with a specified tracker URL.

 The BBCode is generated using the provided movie title, TMDB ID, and some other details fetched from TMDB API.
 The NFO file is created by running `mediainfo` command on the given video file path.
 If the
 `--tracker_url` option is specified, a torrent file will be generated using the specified tracker URL.